 The editor behind many of Oxford University Press USA’s highest profile titles was not a staff member.
-But is impossible to measure the significance of the impact she had on Oxford’s history, biography, and music lists.
+But it is impossible to measure the significance of the impact she had on Oxford’s history, biography, and music lists.
 First hired as a freelance copy editor by OUP’s legendary managing editor, Leona Capeless, she became one of the most admired American copy editors, working for University of Chicago Press, and Macmillan, as well as other publishing houses, over the past thirty years.

 India Cooper died on 17 May 2020, in Madison, Indiana, at age 67.
 Her final copyediting assignment this spring was for OUP, a biography of William Tecumseh Sherman that has already garnered praise—a fitting legacy.